markobrkovic/markobrkovic/README.md

 ### Hi there, I'm Marko 👋

 - 🚧 Currently working on my new modern portfolio using Next.js and Tailwind
-- 🌱 Still fresh and motivated, graduated at the neuefische Web Development Bootcamp 3 years ago and already have almost 3 years of experience as an Frontend/Fullstack Web Developer at Check24
+- 🌱 Still fresh and motivated, graduated at the neuefische Web Development Bootcamp 3 years ago and already have almost 3 years of experience as an Frontend Web Developer at Check24
 - 🥅 2024 Goals: Learn new stuff like Next.js, Tailwind and Angular

 ### Contact me on LinkedIn or by E-Mail: